kietoparao/dotfiles-local/manual.md

 # Show all the saved passwords
 pass

+# Generate a new password of N length of characters
+pass generate Dir/subdir/username N

-# Write a new password with multiline support
+# Generate a custom new password with multiline support
 pass insert -m Dir/subdir/username

 # Edit a password